• 70 Cowcaddens Road, Glasgow Caledonian University

 Research interests

-David is a reader in musculoskeletal health within the Research Centre for Health at GCU, joining in 2022 from Edinburgh Napier University where he was formally associate professor of physiotherapy.
-He completed his PhD in orthopaeadic outcomes at the University of Edinburgh and worked there for 10-years as a postdoctoral researcher and then fellow and principle investigator with the orthopeadic engineering group and surgical colleagues in NHS Lothian.
-His primary research interests are in measuring outcomes/physical function in osteoarthritis and musculoskeletal injury/disease, orthopaedic/rehabilitative interventions, predictive modelling, evaluating the psychometric properties of outcome questionnaires, and more generally in research methodology and clinical trials.
-Wider interests transcend musculoskeletal sciences and rehabilitation, from muscle stem cells and regeneration to kinematics and biomechanics.
+David is a reader in musculoskeletal health and co-leads the MSK research group within the Research Centre for Health at GCU, joining in 2022 from Edinburgh Napier University where he was formally associate professor of physiotherapy.
+He completed his PhD in orthopaeadic outcomes at the University of Edinburgh Medical School and worked there for a further 10-years as a postdoctoral researcher, then fellow, and principle investigator with the orthopeadic engineering group.

-He has worked on various interventional trials.
-Recently completed studies include the TRIO RCT, which was a multi-centre UK trial evaluating whether physiotherapy targeted to patients predicted to perform poorly following total knee replacement could improve outcomes, as well as the CASINO and TRIMAX RCTs, which evaluated hip and knee replacement outcomes.
+He is an active researcher who has collaborated to win >£6 million of research funding from Versus Arthritis, EPSRC, NIHR and industry partners which has resulted in >100 publications to date.
+Recently completed studies include the TRIO RCT, which was a multi-centre UK trial evaluating whether physiotherapy targeted to patients predicted to perform poorly following total knee replacement could improve outcomes, as well as the CASINO and TRIMAX RCTs, which evaluated hip and knee replacement outcomes respectively.
 He is currently leading the ROBOTA project, evaluating patient outcomes following robotic-assisted hip and knee surgery, and leads the rehabilitation arm of the NIHR funded MOTION RCT with partners in Edinburgh, Glasgow and Warwick.
 This major trial is looking at whether joint realignment surgery outperforms physiotherapy management in young patients with knee osteoarthritis.

 Expertise related to UN Sustainable Development Goals